HU-SD-S3/s3-kennisbank/vanilla-web-components/project-setup.md

 npm install --save-dev eslint-config-prettier
 ```

-Your eslint.config.js file could than look something like this:
+Your eslint.config.js file could then look something like this:

 ```javascript
 import globals from 'globals';